Europe pushes ahead with stricter data privacy rules

-BRUSSELS (Reuters) - The European Parliament voted to strengthen Europe’s data protection laws on Monday, including plans to impose fines of up to 100 million euros on companies such as Yahoo!, Facebook or Google if they break the rules.
+BRUSSELS, Oct 21 (Reuters) - The European Parliament will vote on proposals to strengthen Europe’s data protection laws on Monday, including plans to impose fines of up to 100 million euros on companies such as Yahoo!, Facebook or Google if they break the rules.

-The vote in parliament’s civil liberties committee opens the way for further negotiations with EU countries and the European Commission on the plans, the first revision to Europe’s data laws since 1995.
+If approved as expected, the vote in parliament’s civil liberties committee will open the way for further negotiations with EU member states and the European Commission on the plans, the first revision to Europe’s data laws since 1995.

 In the nearly two decades since then, vast changes have taken place in how data is generated, stored, shared and viewed, leaving lawmakers determined to get ahead of the game and draft rules that they say will better protect individuals.